Hengle/Folkvangr/README.md

 If things progress well with the trailer and networking, preliminary discussions will begin for assembling a technical lead, director, management crew, and game development team.
 The team commitments will need to be finalized several months before the crowdfunding campaign begins.

-If the fundraising campaign doesn't meet the first goal, efforts will be made to try and develop an animated short instead, which would clock in at around seven to twelve minutes.
+If the fundraising campaign doesn't meet the first goal, other alternatives may be explored.

 ![male sketch](https://github.com/jcongerkallas1/Brefhamer/blob/master/Images/Male_final.jpg)